Adrian Ellis' comments on "What is the Future of Culture?"

-Much of the last few days we have been talking about culture in a broadly instrumental context: that cultural agents can contribute to addressing and educating some of the discontents of globalization and late capitalism – climate change, inequalities of gender and class, environmental degradation.
-But there are other reactions to globalization's discontents – the rise of nationalism throughout the world from India to America, China to France and of fundamentalism where culture is also being 'instrumentalized'.
+For much of the last few days we have been talking about culture in a broadly instrumental context: that cultural agents can contribute to addressing and educating people about some of the discontents of globalization and late capitalism – climate change, inequalities of gender and class, environmental degradation.
+But there are other reactions to globalization's discontents – the rise of nationalism throughout the world – from India to America, China to France – and of fundamentalism where culture is also being 'instrumentalized'.
 China spends over $10bn a year on soft power initiatives (while America spends about $700,000) according to a recent article in The Economist.
 One person's cultural diplomacy is another's propaganda.
 And terrorists' cultural vandalism – Palmyra, Bamiyan – is itself a type of cultural act.

-The precise nature of the culture wars that we are witnessing are highly complex – within nations, and between them, and between the forces of secularism and fundamentalism.
+The precise nature of the culture wars that we are witnessing is highly is complex – within nations, and between them, and between the forces of secularism and fundamentalism.
 What we have witnessed to date is only a skirmish in the oncoming culture wars between conflicting visions of what constitutes the fundamentals of the good society.

 My second prediction is that the bastions of high culture - orchestras, ballet companies, museums, ‘legacy institutions’ as they have come to be known - are in for a rough ride as they try to render themselves relevant and meaningful to the societies in which they live.
 These societies do not necessarily value high art forms and that is reflected in their allocation of resources and in their national curricula and in the habits they are forming in their young.
 We live in a time of considerable cultural vitality, and innovation but both artists and audiences are looking increasingly for informality; for flexibility; for intimacy; and for a pragmatic and fluid approach to the conventional divisions of labor between production and consumption ( making art and observing it), between art forms themselves and between things that have conventionally taken place in the for-profit and in the pubic or not-for-profit spheres.